manassaloi/manassaloi.github.io/_posts/2020-03-29-retrospectives.markdown

 ---
 layout: post
-title:  "[RETROS] How to run a Retrospective"
+title:  "[RETROSPECTIVES] How to run a Retrospective"
 ---

 - At my current company we do retrospectives at multiple level.
-There are
+They are:
-  - Weekly retrospectives, which are done during the start of our IPM meeting
+  - Weekly retrospectives, done during the start of our IPM meeting
-  - Project retrospectives, which we do for projects which take longer time to shipped than planned
+  - Project retrospectives, done for projects which take longer to shipped than planned
   - Quarterly team/ org wide retrospectives
+- **Weekly Retrospectives**
-- Weekly retrospectives give us a chance to reflect on the past week.
-Discuss what went well, what did not, and action items for the things in the what did not go well section
+  - Weekly retrospectives give us a chance to [reflect on the past week, discuss what went well, what did not, and add action items for the things in the what did not go well section](https://docs.google.com/document/d/1d4t_c30qz8MzSHcQlfb94TpW3vZogwaYNTHnHeMeGQM/edit?usp=sharing))
-  - Spend 15 mins running weekly retrospectives
+  - Spend 15-20 mins running weekly retrospectives
   - Value honesty over anything.
-What I do to make sure people are more open?
-I try to make sure all my screw ups go in the What did not go well section.
-If I as a PM, who is running the session, don't own up my mistakes, then others will be reluctant to share and own up to their mistakes as well
+  - Make sure people are more open.
+How I do it?
+I try to make sure all my screw ups go into the "What did not go well" section.
+If I as a PM, who is running the session, do not own up my mistakes, then others will be reluctant to share and own up to their mistakes as well
   - Everyone make mistakes.
 The goal of a retrospective is not to blame people.
-It is to figure out underlying issues which can stop your team from performing at a world class level
+It is to figure out underlying issues which can stop your team from performing to their full potential
-  - I try to make it clear that blame games won't be tolerated.
+  - Make it clear that blame games won't be tolerated.
 The goal is just to make sure we weed out repeated mistakes.
-And to set up processes which can catch them because they cause harm
+And to set up processes which can catch them before they cause harm
-  - In the What went well section feel free to share all your wins.
-Even smaller wins.
-I like to highlight everything from team dinners to on boarding done well.
+  - In the "What went well section" feel free to share all your wins.
+However small.
+I like to highlight everything from team dinners to on boarding's done well.
 When it comes to success, it is alright to point out team members and highlight their contributions
-  - Last week's pending action items move to the current weeks
+  - Move the last week's pending action items to the current week's
-- Project retrospectives
+- **Project Retrospectives**
   - Ideally you should run retrospectives for all big projects
-  - We run only for projects which are delivered late.
+  - We run them only for projects which are delivered late.
 Or which did not go as smoothly as we wanted
   - The goal of this retrospective is also same as weekly retros
-    - Get everyone who were part of the project
+    - Get everyone who was part of the project
     - Highlight things which went well
-    - Write down timeline of the project
+    - Write down the timeline of the project
     - Ask everyone to tell 3 things which could have been done better
     - Go deep.
-Understand the real root causes
+Understand the real root causes of failure
     - Find process gaps which caused these issues
     - Don't turn it into a blame game
     - Let people share honest feedback
     - Collect action items
     - Improve your process so that future projects go more smoothly
-- Quarterly Retrospectives
+- **Quarterly Retrospectives**
   - This is done for your team as well as the Org which you are part of
   - Retrospective is part of a larger all hands session which starts by highlighting key wins
   - Create a timeline of key projects delivered